iuec/uec-tech-standards/_pages/business_capabilities/cds-api-conformance-overview.md

 ## Test requirements
-Suppliers undergoing conformance testing are required to provide:
+Suppliers undergoing conformance testing are expected to provide:

 - Contact details of relevant individuals within the organisation
 - Details of the product and deployment scenarios